Indian Troops Martyr 14 Kashmiris In September - UrduPoint

 Indian Troops Martyr 14 Kashmiris In September

-According to the data issued by the Research Section of Kashmir Media Service, today, of those killed five Kashmiris were martyred in fake encounters.
+According to data released by Kashmir Media Service research section, those killed five Kashmiris were martyred in fake encounters.

 During the month, thirty two youth were critically injured due to use of brute force and firing of pellets and teargas shells by Indian police and paramilitary personnel on peaceful demonstrators in the territory.
 As many as 125 civilians, mostly youth, activists and students, were arrested and several of them were booked under black laws, Public Safety Act and Unlawful Activities (Prevention) Act.